-3.Runners who want to qualify for certain races with strict qualifying time standards such as Boston
+3.Runners who want to qualify for certain races with strict qualifying time standards such as Boston and NYC marathons.

 2.Runners who belong to a local competitive running club: they regularly participate in races.
 Their goals are to achieve a certain time goal and finish very high within their age or gender categories.
 They sometime win awards and free entry for future races.

 1.Professional runners, runners with shoe sponsors, Olympic trial qualifiers: their goal is to finish on the podium and earn money for either the finish time or the placement in the race.

 Make sure your goal is challenging, but attainable.

 DO NOT wear anything made of cotton or anything new.
 You can also bring a throw-away shirt to keep yourself warm if you feel cold before the start.

 White color reflects heat, so wear lighter color clothing for a warmer race and wear darker color clothing for a colder race.